 18 "The requisite for creating an entrepreneurial university is a critical mass of research with commercial potential.
 The main factors in creating an entrepreneurial university are internal culture and external environment, especially the industrial environment.
 It is possible to influence change in both of these factors through initiating measures to encourage entrepreneurship and regional development.
 Entrepreneurial universities play different roles in various triple-helix constellations, which can be guided to a greater extent by one of the three institutional spheres.
-In a university-pulled triple helix model, entrepreneurial universities assist the development of existing industries and creation of new industries at the request of government.
+In a university-pulled triple helix model, entrepreneurial universities take the lead in regional innovation.
+In a government-pulled model, entrepreneurial universities assist the development of existing industries and creation of new industries at the request of government.
 In an industry-pulled model, such universities typically cooperate with industry in product and process innovation."
 (Lindqvist et al. 2012a:15; emphasis added)

-- New organisational forms of research activities, e.g. strategic alliances with external actors, which are from the beginning oriented to commercialisation and generating revenue - The commercial use of knowledge becomes an evaluation criterion of the university, with changes in the individual wage and incentive structures - Educational activities change towards more forms of coaching, and opportunities for external experience of students - To improve the conditions of cooperation with government and the economy intermediary actors evolve (TTOs, juridical services, etc.) - Academic spin-offs are arising, as are services to support them - Economic rationality complements cognitive rationality in internal (students as "customers") as well as in external relations
+- The commercial use of knowledge becomes an evaluation criterion of the university, with changes in the individual wage and incentive structures - Educational activities change towards more forms of coaching, and opportunities for external experience of students - To improve the conditions of cooperation with government and the economy intermediary actors evolve (TTOs, juridical services, etc.) - Academic spin-offs are arising, as are services to support them - Economic rationality complements cognitive rationality in internal (students as "customers") as well as in external relations